alanmun/3D-Interactive-Portfolio/CONVENTIONS.md

 - Do not alter comments written by developers unless they are factually incorrect or outdated now
 - Avoid commenting things unless it is to indicate hidden/confusing behaviors.
 Don't comment just to label things.
 - Never suggest any deployment command
+- After any edits, include a terse summary of any changes, titled "Changes:" followed by a bulleted list